 Duties for designers, manufacturers, importers and suppliers

 Clause 59 requires designers, manufacturers, importers and suppliers to control risks and provide information.

 Designers of plant must ensure the plant emits as little noise as possible.
 Together with the design specifications, information must be provided about:

 - operating the plant to measure noise emissions

 - how noise emissions were measured.

-The manufacturer must do likewise during and after the manufacturing process – ie ensure the plant emits as little noise as possible and provide all necessary information.
+Manufacturers must do likewise during and after the manufacturing process – ie ensure the plant emits as little noise as possible and provide all necessary information.

 Importers and suppliers must also give this information to their workers and customers.

-For practical information about managing risks, the effects of noise, and the role of designers, manufacturers, suppliers, nm importers and installers of plant and equipment, see the Code of practice for managing noise and preventing hearing loss at work.
+For practical information about managing risks, the effects of noise, and the role of designers, manufacturers, suppliers, importers and installers of plant and equipment, see the Code of practice for managing noise and preventing hearing loss at work.
 It includes a hazard identification checklist, a ready reckoner of different sound levels, and examples of control measures.

 You can also obtain information in these factsheets: